Key considerations for launching an ILP

 The Investment Limited Partnership (Amendment) Bill 2020 (ILP) provides global investment managers with an alternative jurisdiction for fund structures traditionally built as partnerships in Luxembourg.
 If you’re interested in launching a European product and considering the benefits of Ireland as a domicile under the ILP framework, we’ve compiled some insights below to help position you for success.

 ILP is a structure well suited to supporting a range of investment strategies, including investment in real assets, private credit and debt, sustainable investments and strategies with significant long-term funding requirements.
-This brief overview of ILPs discusses the framework’s history, attributes and offerings for asset managers.

 In addition to legislative changes mentioned in the overview, the Central Bank of Ireland (CBI) has also updated its alternative investment fund (AIF) rulebook to support closed-ended AIF structures.
 Updates for closed-end qualifying investor alternative investment funds (QIAIFs) include the following: